MakanAKaregar/ntrip2snr/README.md

 Default configuration is set for an orbitray site (AC67) from UNAVCO's caster server (rtgpsout.unavco.org:2101)

-Before running ntrip2snr, BNS requires Rinex header as a file with SKL extension stored in <code>$REFL_CODE/rinex/AC67/2023</code>.
-For running the example configuration file, make sure you copy AC67_RTCM.SKL to mentioned directory.
-The RINEX header file is often missed in caster server, thus this file needs to be created in advance.
+Before running <code>ntrip2snr.bnc</code>, BNS requires RINEX header as a separate file with SKL extension stored in <code>$REFL_CODE/rinex/AC67/2023</code>.
+For running the example configuration file, make sure you copy <code>AC67_RTCM.SKL</code> to the mentioned directory.
+The RINEX header file is often missed in caster servers, thus this file needs to be created in advance.

 To run the <code>ntrip2snr: ./bnc-2.12.18-suse42-64bit-static -nw -conf ntrip2snr.bnc</code>